-As Figure 10 shows, our annotated benchmarks are approximately 1.7 times as large (70% overhead) as their unannotated versions on average.
+As Figure 13 shows, our annotated benchmarks are approximately 1.7 times as large (70% overhead) as their unannotated versions on average.
 In our experience, a significant majority of the annotation burden is boilerplate - unrelated to the interesting typing invariants - that fall into the following five patterns.
-Our implementation includes preliminary support for several patterns by tracking a limited amount of type information during desugaring (that require no changes to type checking), which has already significantly reduced the annotation overhead.
-There is plenty of room for further improvements in future work, however.
+Our implementation includes preliminary support for automatically inserting several common patterns of annotations by tracking a limited amount of type information during desugaring (that require no changes to type checking).
+This effort has already significantly reduced the annotation overhead, but there is plenty of room for further improvements in future work.

 Closures.
 If a function refers to a variable from an outer scope, its heap type must explicitly list its location and type.
-In the following example, the desugarer uses the predictable locations &pi and &e when desugaring pi and e, and the function type must contain the binding for &pi.
+In the following example, the desugarer uses the predictable locations a{pi} and a_e when desugaring pi and e, and the function type must contain the binding for a{pi} .

-var pi = 3.14, e = 2.718; /: $Top/(\&pi \mapsto n:Num) \rightarrow Num/same /$ function getPi() { return pi; }
+var pi = 3.14, e = 2.718; /: $Top/(a{pi} \mapsto n:Num) \rightarrow Num/same /$ function getPi() { return pi; }